Coalition for App Fairness: Foundation

-On 24 September 2020, Epic Games joined forces with thirteen other prominent companies—including the music streaming platform Spotify, Tinder owner Match Group, the encrypted mail service ProtonMail, and the crypto currency website Blockchain.com—to establish the Coalition for App Fairness.
+On 24 September 2020, Epic Games joined forces with thirteen other prominent companies—including the music streaming platform Spotify, Tinder owner Match Group, the encrypted mail service Proton Mail, and the crypto currency website Blockchain.com—to establish the Coalition for App Fairness.
 It also includes Basecamp.

 The coalition criticizes the fact that for now the app stores of both Apple and Google charge their clients a 30% fee on any purchases made over their stores.
 Apple and Google defended themselves by arguing that the 30% transaction fee is a standard in the industry while the Coalition for App Fairness states that there is no other transaction fee which is even close to the 30%.

 In October 2020, it was reported that the coalition grew from 13 to 40 members since its foundation and received more than 400 applications for membership.

 Aims

 The group has broadened their demands for the app stores and now also aim for a better treatment for the apps available in the App Store.
 They claim that Apple favors its own services before other services available on the market and unjustifiably excludes other apps from their App Store.
 The group has also been viewing other transaction fees like the 5% fee which is charged by credit card companies, and states that Apple charges up to 600% more and would like the 30% fee, which was only included in 2011 by Apple, adapted to a comparable percentage that charge other providers of payment solutions.
 Its demands are mainly directed at Apple's strict control over its App Store, but to a lesser extent are also directed towards Google.
 Google allows apps to be downloaded over an independent web link or also another App Store, such as the Epic Game App Store.
 The organization emphasizes that no app developer should come into the position in which they are discriminated and are not granted the same rights as to the developers of the owner of the app store.